Cro-Magnon: Shamanism

 For tangible art, the early Aurignacian Hohlenstein-Stadel, Swabian Jura, has yielded the famous lion-human sculpture.
 It is 30 cm tall, which is much larger than the other Swabian Jura figurines.
 A possible second lion-human was also found in the nearby Hohle Fels.
 An ivory slab from Geissenklösterle has a carved relief of a human figure with its arms raised in the air wearing a hide, the "worshipper".
-A 28,000 year old "puppet" was identified at Brno, Czech Republic, consisting of an isolated head piece, torso piece, and left arm piece.
+A 28,000-year-old "puppet" was identified at Brno, Czech Republic, consisting of an isolated head piece, torso piece, and left arm piece.
 It is presumed that the head and torso were connected by a rod, and the torso and arm by some string allowing the arm to move.
 Because it was found in a grave, this is speculated to have belonged to a shaman for use in rituals involving the dead.
-A 14,000 year old large stone from Cueva del Juyo, Spain, seems to have been carved to be the conjoined face of a man on the right and a big cat on the left (when facing it).
+A 14,000-year-old large stone from Cueva del Juyo, Spain, seems to have been carved to be the conjoined face of a man on the right and a big cat on the left (when facing it).
 The man half seems to feature a moustache and a beard.
 The cat half (either a leopard or a lion) has slanting eyes, a snout, a fang, and spots on the muzzle suggestive of whiskers.

 Spanish archaeologists Leslie G. Freeman and Joaquín González Echegaray argued that Cueva del Juyo was specifically modified to serve as a sanctuary site to carry out rituals.
 They said the inhabitants dug out a triangular trench and filled it with offerings including Patella (limpets), the common periwinkle (a sea snail), pigments, the legs and jaws (possibly with meat still on them) of red and roe deer, and a red deer antler positioned upright.
 The trench and offerings were then filled in with dirt, and a seemingly flower-like arrangement of bright cylindrical pieces of red, yellow, and green pigments was placed on top.
 This was then buried with clay, stone slabs, and bone spearpoints.
 The clay shell was covered by a 900 kg slab of limestone supported by large flat stones.
-Somewhat similar structures associated with some representation of a human have also been found elsewhere in Magdalenian Spain, such as at Cueva de Erralla, Entrefoces rock shelter, Cueva de Praileaitz, Cueva de la Garma, and Cueva de Erberua.
+Somewhat similar structures associated with some representation of a human have also been found elsewhere in Magdalenian Spain, such as at Entrefoces rock shelter, Cueva de la Garma or Cueva de Praileaitz, Errallako Koba, and Isturitz and Oxocelhaya caves in the Basque Country.